Helen lives and works on Jagera and Turrbal country. She acknowledges their lands were stolen, and sovereignty was never ceded.

 Inside Outside In "[working title]", POP Gallery, Woolloongabba (group)

-Foreign Matters in "Undergrowth", QCA Undergraduate Invitational Exhibition, Webb Gallery (group)
+Foreign Matters in "Undergrowth", QCA Undergraduate Invitational Exhibition, Webb Gallery

-Residencies, Workshops, Publications, Podcasts
+Residencies, Symposiums, Workshops, Publications, Podcasts

 2023

-Residency: Yimbaya Maranoa Arts Collective (formerly Remapping Mitchell Arts Collective), Mount Moffatt Qld
+Residency (4-day): Yimbaya Maranoa Arts Collective (formerly Remapping Mitchell Arts Collective), Mount Moffatt Qld

 2022